KoobDS/elden-ring-armor-optimizer/README.md

 ## Methodology

 ### Data Cleaning and Feature Creation
-The data, as I downloaded it, has significant flaws that I fixed in this order in clean.py:
+The data, as I extracted it, has significant flaws that I fixed in this order in clean.py:
 - Most importantly, used mapping to parse and extract key features from "damage negation" and "resistance" fields, which are in key-value pair dictionary lists.
 - Scaled these important attributes from 0-100 where 100 is the best-in-class for a stat (as nominal values are not truly relevant or co-meaningful).
 - Dropped armor sets not obtainable in the game (only existing in game files).